-The tools of the admin console have been translated to several languages, and will try to match the language settings of your browser.
-If a translation is not found, the admin console will default to English.
-If you know and use a language that is not supported, we would greatly appreciate help with translating the admin console to mor languages.
-Please checkout out our guide on language\contribution.
+When using the admin console, your browser settings will be checked.
+If your preferred language is one of the above, it will be used.
+If your preferred language is not in the list, the admin console will default to English.

+If you know a language that is not supported, we would greatly appreciate help with translating the admin console to more languages.
+Please checkout out our guide on language_contribution.